xtremertx/ExCrypto.NET/README.md

 # ExCrypto.NET
 Extends .NET Crypto API with support for symmetric ciphers ChaCha and Salsa and their respective variants.
-Also featuring Poly1305 reference implementation.
+Also featuring Poly1305 a secret-key message-authentication code reference implementation.
 All the algorithms are based on work by Daniel J. Bernstein.

 Features:
 ---------